DZSHalo/Add-on_API/README.md

 ###Read the README file in specific coding language for how to setup your Add-on.
 i.e. C# Add-on coding will need to look in CSharp folder to read README file for instruction.

+Once you have finish compile your Add-on into Windows' module format, read the README file in Converter folder for final instruction.

 ---

 All add-ons are required to be in (your halo directory)/extension/plugins directory.
 Any additional DLL/modules are therefore required to be in (your halo directory)/extension/DLLs in order to load properly.